conzmr/WeMeep/README.md

 npm install
 ```

-### Building Musement
+### Building Wetopia

-Musement currently uses Angular as the main frontend framework, Webpack as compiler and module manager, Gulp in CSS and HTML minification and more.
+Wetopia currently uses Angular as the main frontend framework, Webpack as compiler and module manager, Gulp in CSS and HTML minification and more.

 Compile files in the project
 ```bash